Do you remove swarms?

 Why do honeybees swarm?

 A bee swarm is the natural reproductive strategy of a honeybee colony.
-A strong colony that survives the winter will pack the hive with honey, split in half, and attempt to start a second colony.
-Beekeepers use several strategies to prevent our colonies from swarming, but you would be surprised how many wild honeybee colonies exist.
+A strong colony that survives the winter will spend the spring packing the hive with honey, then split in half and attempt to start a second colony.
+Beekeepers employee several strategies to prevent our colonies from swarming, but there are wild honeybee colonies all around you.
 Swarms typically occur between mid May to mid June in NEO.

 How do you “remove” a swarm?

-Unfortunately, for insurance reasons we do not offer “cut out” services (any removal that requires us to cut open your home, building, or trees).
-At this time we are unaware of any beekeeper in northeast Ohio that offer cut outs.
+Unfortunately, we do not offer “cut out” services (a removal that requires us to cut open your home, building, or tree).
+At this time we are unaware of any beekeeper in northeast Ohio licensed and insured for cut outs.

 What do you do with a swarm after you catch them?

-We set them up in a new colony, and isolate them from our main bee yard until we are able to properly inspect and treat them.
-The Varroa destructor mite is a lethal, but treatable, parasitic mite that we want to keep out of our bee yard.
-We will monitor the queen to make sure she is healthy, and replace her with one ours if not.
+We set them up in a new colony isolated from our main bee yard until we are able to properly inspect and treat them for parasites.
+The Varroa destructor mite is a lethal, but treatable, parasitic mite that we want to keep out of our yard.
+We monitor the queen to make sure she is healthy, and replace her with one ours if not.
 Once we are confident the colony is healthy and thriving, we will move them to our main yard.

 I don’t have a swarm, but I want to help the bees.